frto027/BlocklyIsaac/README.md

 I used the [Blockly](https://developers.google.com/blockly) as the front-end language.

-The [IsaacDocs](https://github.com/wofsauge/IsaacDocs) project helped me solve a lot of problems, and it was also the input source for automatic scripts written by [Python](https://www.python.org/).
+The [IsaacDocs](https://github.com/wofsauge/IsaacDocs) project helped me solve a lot of problems, and it was also the input source for automatic scripts written with [Python](https://www.python.org/).

 [NodeJs](https://nodejs.org/) and [electron](https://www.electronjs.org/) provide native execution support.